Frequently Asked Questions

 Are there any opportunities for pupils to particate in creative activities like music?

 We teach a fully rounded curriculum, which includes all foundation subjects – Science, ICT, PE, History, Geography, Art, D&T, Music, RE, MFL and PHSE.
 This is enriched further with specialist visitors for example: Plymouth Argyle coaches offering clubs and additional training and peripatetic music teachers.
+Further information can be found on our Curriculum Subject Pages and our Extra Curricular Page.

 How are pupils prepared for the transition to secondary school?